Sheogorath27/Stone-face-images/README.md

 |   +-- 1/ : initial experiments.
 |   +-- 2/ : experiments with black background.
 |   +-- 3/ : experiments with large stone background.
-+-- create_dataset.ipynb : iPython notebook to create dataset for experiment 2 and 3.
++-- create_dataset.ipynb : iPython notebook to create the dataset for experiments 2 and 3.
 ```